Umaru Musa Yar'Adua: Early life, education and career

+Childhood and education

-Yar'adua was born in Katsina state, Nigeria.
-His father, Musa Yar'Adua, was a Minister for Lagos in the First Republic and held the chieftaincy title of Matawalle (custodian of the royal treasury) of the Katsina Emirate, a title which Yar'Adua inherited.
-His paternal grandfather, Malam Umaru, had also held the title of Matawallen Katsina, while his paternal grandmother, Binta, a Fulani from the Sullubawa clan, was a princess of the Katsina Emirate and a sister of Emir Muhammadu Dikko.
+Umaru Musa Yar'Adua was born on 16 August 1951 in Katsina.
+His mother was Fatima Dada while his father was Musa Yar'Adua, who was a Federal Minister throughout the Nigerian First Republic and held the chieftaincy title of Matawalle (custodian of the royal treasury) of the Katsina Emirate, a title which the younger Yar'Adua inherited.
+His paternal grandfather, Malam Umaru, had also held the title of Matawallen Katsina, while his paternal grandmother, Malama Binta, was a sister of Emir Muhammadu Dikko of Katsina.

-Yar'Adua married Turai Yar'Adua of Katsina state in 1975; they had seven children (five daughters and two sons) and several grandchildren.
-Their daughter, Zainab, is married to the former Kebbi state governor, Usman Dakingari.

-Another daughter, Nafisa is married to Isa Yuguda, a former governor of Bauchi state.
-Her sister Maryam is married to Ibrahim Shema, Yar'Adua's successor as Katsina state governor.
-Yar'Adua was also married to Hauwa Umar Radda from 1992 to 1997, and they had two children.

-Education

-He started his education at Rafukka Primary School in 1958, and moved to Dutsinma Boarding Primary School in 1962.
+Yar'Adua started his education at Rafukka Primary School in 1958, and moved to Dutsinma Boarding Primary School in 1962.
 He attended the Government College at Keffi from 1965 until 1969.
 In 1971 he received a Higher School Certificate from Barewa College.
-He attended Ahmadu Bello University in Zaria from 1972 to 1975, where he obtained a bachelor's degree in Education and Chemistry, and then returned in 1978 to pursue a master's degree in Analytical Chemistry.
+He attended Ahmadu Bello University (ABU) in Zaria from 1972 to 1975, where he obtained a bachelor's degree in Education and Chemistry, and then returned in 1978 to pursue a master's degree in Analytical Chemistry.

-Pre–presidency
+Teaching, business and Marxism

-Yar'Adua's first employment was at Holy Child College in Lagos (1975–76).
-He later served as a lecturer at the College of Arts, Science, and Technology in Zaria, Kaduna state, between 1976 and 1979.
-In 1979, he began working as a lecturer at College of Art Science, remaining in this position until 1983, when he began working in the corporate sector.
+After graduating from ABU, Yar'Adua began his professional career as a teacher at Holy Child College in Lagos from 1975 to 1976, as part of his mandatory National Youth Service Corps service.
+He then worked as a lecturer at the Katsina College of Arts, Science, and Technology from 1976 to 1979 and then at Katsina Polytechnic from 1979 to 1983, when he began working in the private sector.

+During his time at ABU, Yar'Adua was active in the university's radical circles led by Marxist historian Yusufu Bala Usman.
+In the Second Republic (1979–83), he joined Usman in the leftist People's Redemption Party, while his father was briefly the National Vice Chairman of the National Party of Nigeria.

 Yar'Adua worked at Sambo Farms Ltd. in Funtua, Katsina state, as its pioneer General Manager, between 1983 and 1989.
-He served as a board member of Katsina State Farmers' Supply Company between 1984 and 1985, Member of the Governing Council of Katsina College of Arts, Science and Technology Zaria and Katsina Polytechnic, between 1978 and 1983, board chairman of Katsina State Investment and Property Development Company between 1994 and 1996.

 He also served as a director of many companies, including Habib Nigeria Bank Ltd, 1995–99; Lodigiani Nigeria Ltd., 1987–99, Hamada Holdings, 1983–99; and Madara Ltd., Vom, Jos, 1987–99.
 He was Chairman of Nation House Press Ltd., Kaduna, from 1995 to 1999.